Bob Lee (quarterback)

-Robert Melville Lee (born August 7, 1946) is an American former professional football player who was a quarterback and punter in the National Football League (NFL).
+Robert Melville Lee (August 7, 1945 – August 17, 2026) was an American professional football player who was a quarterback and punter in the National Football League (NFL).
 He played college football for the Arizona State Sun Devils, CCSF Rams and Pacific Tigers.
-He was selected 441st overall in the 1968 NFL/AFL draft by the Minnesota Vikings of the National Football League (NFL).
+Lee was selected 441st overall in the 1968 NFL/AFL draft by the NFL's Minnesota Vikings.
 He also played for the Atlanta Falcons and Los Angeles Rams.

 Early life

-Lee was born in Columbus, Ohio.
+Lee was born in Columbus, Ohio, on August 7, 1945.
 He attended and played high school football for Lowell High School in San Francisco.

 College career

 Lee initially played college football for the Arizona State Sun Devils in 1963 and 1964—lettering in 1964.
 He then attended the City College of San Francisco for the 1965 season before finishing his career with the Pacific Tigers—lettering in both 1966 and 1967.

 Professional career

 Minnesota Vikings (first stint)

 Lee was selected in the seventeenth round of the 1968 NFL/AFL draft by the Minnesota Vikings of the National Football League (NFL).
 As a member of the Vikings, he saw action as a punter in Super Bowl IV.

-Lee started a 1971 NFC Divisional Playoff on Christmas against the Dallas Cowboys over Gary Cuozzo and Norm Snead.
+He started a 1971 NFC Divisional Playoff on Christmas against the Dallas Cowboys over Gary Cuozzo and Norm Snead.
 Lee was seven of seventeen for 86 yards—49 of those on a second quarter completion to Bob Grim—with no touchdowns and two interceptions.
 With the Vikings trailing 3–20 late in the third quarter, coach Bud Grant replaced Lee with Cuozzo, who led Minnesota to its lone touchdown on a 6-yard pass to Stu Voigt.
 Despite the late score, the team still lost 12–20.